Posted: 06 Dec. 2022 6 min. read

 Vice Chair and US Life Sciences Sector Leader, Deloitte

-Pete is Vice Chair and US Life Sciences Sector Leader.
-In this role, he leads a multi-disciplinary team focused on pharmaceutical, biotechnology, medical technology, and consumer health care segments.
-Pete is responsible for the overall strategic direction of the Life Sciences practice as well as its go-to-market strategies and resources.
-Pete is a principal of Deloitte Consulting LLP and has more than 25 years of consulting experience focused primarily on helping life sciences drive significant transformations across the strategy, operations, and technology spectrum.
-In addition, Pete also has an extensive background in finance, project, and resource management.
-Pete earned a BS in economics and information systems from Boston College and an MBA from the Kellogg School of Management at Northwestern University.
+Pete Lyons is vice chair and US Life Sciences sector leader.
+In this role, he leads a multidisciplinary team focused on pharmaceutical, biotechnology, medical technology, and consumer health care segments.
+He is also a principal of Deloitte Consulting LLP and has more than 25 years of consulting experience helping life sciences drive significant transformations across various aspects.